awslabs/aws-sdk-swift/reference/0.x/AWSVoiceID/VoiceIdClientProtocol.md

 func listDomains(input: ListDomainsInput, completion: @escaping (ClientRuntime.SdkResult<ListDomainsOutputResponse, ListDomainsOutputError>) -> Void)
 ```

-### listFraudsterRegistrationJobs(input:​completion:​)
+### listFraudsterRegistrationJobs(input:completion:)

 Lists all the fraudster registration jobs in the domain with the given JobStatus.
-If JobStatus is not provided, this lists all fraudster registration jobs in the given
+If JobStatus is not provided, this lists all fraudster registration jobs in the given domain.
-domain.

 ``` swift
 func listFraudsterRegistrationJobs(input: ListFraudsterRegistrationJobsInput, completion: @escaping (ClientRuntime.SdkResult<ListFraudsterRegistrationJobsOutputResponse, ListFraudsterRegistrationJobsOutputError>) -> Void)
 ```

-### listSpeakerEnrollmentJobs(input:​completion:​)
+### listSpeakerEnrollmentJobs(input:completion:)

 Lists all the speaker enrollment jobs in the domain with the specified JobStatus.
-If
-JobStatus is not provided, this lists all jobs with all possible speaker enrollment job
+If JobStatus is not provided, this lists all jobs with all possible speaker enrollment job statuses.
-statuses.

 ``` swift
 func listSpeakerEnrollmentJobs(input: ListSpeakerEnrollmentJobsInput, completion: @escaping (ClientRuntime.SdkResult<ListSpeakerEnrollmentJobsOutputResponse, ListSpeakerEnrollmentJobsOutputError>) -> Void)
 ```

-### listSpeakers(input:​completion:​)
+### listSpeakers(input:completion:)

 Lists all speakers in a specified domain.